-Traffic noise analysis is performed for developed lands containing noise-sensitive land uses and for undeveloped land where development is planned, designed, and programmed.
-The areas (receivers) that are chosen for modeling will be outdoor areas where frequent human use occurs without regard to property lines.
-These outdoor areas could be patios, porches, decks, balconies, common grounds areas, or other appropriate locations.
+Traffic noise analysis is performed for developed lands containing noise-sensitive land uses and for undeveloped land that is permitted.
+The areas (receivers) that are chosen for modeling will be outdoor areas where frequent human use occurs.
+These outdoor areas could be patios, porches, decks, balconies, common grounds areas, or other areas of frequent human use.

-Highway Traffic Noise - This website describes some fundamentals of highway traffic noise and the noise requirements in the highway program.
+Highway Traffic Noise - This Federal Highway Administration website describes some fundamentals of highway traffic noise and FHWA's noise requirements for federal highway projects.
 It is intended for the general public, elected officials, and anyone interested in learning about the basics of highway traffic noise.

-Keeping the Noise Down - This website presents very basic information on noise barriers, i.e., it discusses the questions a person might normally ask about noise barriers.
+Keeping the Noise Down - This website presents basic information on noise.

 Noise Policies and Procedures